GhaydaMal/GeneralUse_Chatbot/README.md

 ## Video Demo

-Watch a demonstration of the Personal Chatbot in action:
+Watch a demonstration of the Chatbot in action:

 [Watch the video](https://github.com/ghaydamal/GeneralUse_Chatbot/raw/main/IMG_5083.MP4)